DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     return self.history
 ```

-It essentially follows our pseudocode.
-In the first `for` loop, it assigns visitors randomly to the 5 bandits for the first 50 visitors (given by `N_start`).
-After each assignment, it calls the `update` function to update the mean.
-Starting with the 51st visitor, the second `for` loop is triggered and the following steps follow:
+Basically, it follows the pseudocode.
+The first `for` loop assigns visitors randomly to the 5 bandits for the first 50 visitors (given by `N_start`).
+After each assignment, it calls the `update()` function to update the mean.
+Starting with the 51st visitor (`Python` starts counting at 0), the second `for` loop is triggered and the following steps are followed:
 1. Find out which bandit ($i$) has the highest expected payoff;
-2. Checks if a random value is smaller than `epsilon` (to be specified when the `epsilon_greedy` method is called).
+2. Checks if a random value is smaller than `epsilon` (to be specified when the `epsilon_greedy()` method is called).
 If this is `True`, then a random bandit ($j$) is selected;
-3. If the randomly selected bandit is the same as the one with the highest expected payoff ($j=i$), then choose randomly choose another bandit, until the two are not the same;
+3. If the randomly selected bandit is the same as the one with the highest expected payoff (i.e., $j=i$), then randomly choose another bandit, until the two are not the same;
-4. Update the mean for the chosen bandit by calling the `update` function.
+4. Update the mean for the chosen bandit by calling the `update()` function.

-The `epsilon_greedy` method returns the complete history, which stores all information during the run as discussed earlier.
+The `epsilon_greedy()` method returns the complete history, which stores all information during the run as discussed earlier.

-To call `epsilon_greedy` and examine the results, we execute the following:
+To call `epsilon_greedy()` and examine the results, we execute the following:

 ```python
 eg = BayesianAB(N_bandits)
 print(f'The true win rates: {eg.prob_true}')